UBUD: A DIFFERENT SIDE OF BALI

 Kopi Luwak Beans

-Places like The Yoga Barn, as well as other, smaller studios, put Ubud on the yoga map: whether you’re looking for a full-blown retreat, to qualify as a teacher, or casual drop-in classes, Ubud’s a great spot.
-Massage, like yoga, has a long heritage on the island, and the town’s many spas offer traditional Balinese and Javanese treatments alongside more classically Western staples.
+Places like The Yoga Barn, along with smaller studios such as Radiantly Alive and Ubud Yoga House, put Ubud firmly on the world yoga map.
+Whether you are looking for a full-blown retreat, a teacher training course or casual drop-in classes, Ubud is one of the best spots in Asia to practise.
+Massage, like yoga, has a long heritage on the island, and the spas of the town offer traditional Balinese and Javanese treatments alongside more classically Western staples at a fraction of the prices in Europe or North America.

 Looking to finally write that novel?
-Choose between a simple, one-room bungalow in the rice fields or an airy villa with outdoor living room and pool.
-Longterm travellers and digital nomads will love the coworking facilities at Hubud, a bamboo-built members space on Monkey Forest Road.
+Choose between a simple, fan-cooled bungalow in the rice fields or an airy villa with an outdoor living room and a private pool.
+Long-term travellers and digital nomads will love the co-working facilities at Hubud, the bamboo-built members space on Monkey Forest Road that helped put Ubud on the digital nomad map back in the 2010s, plus newer alternatives like Outpost and Tropical Nomad.

 On a journey of self-discovery?
-Alternative therapies from colonics to past-life regression by way of ozone therapy are very much available in a town where the word “conscious” is more likely to appear alongside phrases such as “sacred geometry” than as an antonym to, say, “comatose”.
+Alternative therapies from colonics to past-life regression to ozone therapy are widely available in a town where the word “conscious” appears more often alongside phrases like “sacred geometry” than as an antonym for “comatose”.
+Ubud takes its spiritual seekers seriously, and the standard of practitioners varies enormously, so ask around for personal recommendations before you book.

 Accommodation

-With accommodation at every price point – from basic, fan-cooled rooms to traditional, carved stone bungalows through to eco-luxury at Bambu Indah or more classical tropi-luxe at Amandari – Ubud remains an amazing spot to chill out, discover Bali and maybe even, as Elizabeth Gilbert did, fall in love.
+Ubud offers accommodation at every price point.
+Choose from basic fan-cooled rooms in family compounds for under $20 a night, traditional carved-stone bungalows in the rice fields, mid-range boutique hotels with infinity pools, or eco-luxury at Bambu Indah and more classical tropical luxury at Amandari, Como Shambhala Estate and Four Seasons Resort Bali at Sayan.
+Wherever you land, Ubud remains an amazing spot to chill out, discover Bali and maybe even, like Elizabeth Gilbert, fall in love.

 Globerove.com